arbindo/mimock/README.md

 ## Features

-This section explains the features available in the Mimock application.

-### Overview

-Unique features offered by the Mimock utility tool is mentioned as follows,
+Some of the key features offered by the Mimock are as follows

-- **Intuitive UI:** Provides an intuitive UI which lets anyone to manage mocks without any coding experience
+- **Intuitive UI:** Provides an intuitive UI which lets anyone manage mocks without any coding experience.
-- **No Re-Deployment:** Mocks can be added in real time and no application restart is required.
-Mocks are created/updated on-the-go which ensures faster development and turn-around time
+- **No Re-Deployment:** Mocks can be added in real time, and no application restart is required.
+Mocks are created and updated on-the-go, which ensures faster development and turn-around time.
-- **Access Management:** The platform follows the role based user model and the admin can assign roles to the users to setup and restrict the access
+- **Access Management:** The platform follows a role-based user management model and the admin can assign roles to the users to setup and restrict their access.
-- **Multi-Response:** With the multi-response feature support, setup your mock to serve a normal JSON response or a JPEG image file or even your desired PDF document
+- **Support for multiple response types:** Mimock supports both text and binary response for mocks.
+So if you want a mock to serve a normal JSON response or a JPEG image file or a PDF document, it can be done in a jiffy.

 ## Download Options